mhmdcs/octonyah-cms/README.md

 - MinIO provides S3-compatible object storage for media files (videos and thumbnail images)
 - Files are stored in organized folders (`videos/` and `thumbnails/`) with UUID-based naming
 - Storage service automatically creates the bucket on application startup
-- Media files are automatically deleted when programs are removed or when URLs are updated
+- Media files are automatically deleted when videos are removed or when URLs are updated
 - Supports both direct access URLs and signed URLs for secure, time-limited access
 - Can be replaced with AWS S3 or other S3-compatible services by updating environment variables